Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 ```

 ### List secrets
-[ListPropertiesOfSecrets](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/keyvault/azsecrets#Client.ListPropertiesOfSecrets) lists the properties of all of the secrets in the client's vault.
-This list doesn't include the secret's values.
+[NewListPropertiesOfSecretsPager](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/keyvault/azsecrets#Client.NewListPropertiesOfSecretsPager) creates a `Pager` that lists the properties of all of the secrets in the client's vault, not including their secret values.

 ```golang
 import (